brson/hackmd-collab/compile-time-1.md

 ## Rust compile times suck

 If you are reading this you probably know it too.
-We all know it.
-We mostly hate it.

 I know it because I encounter it every day.
 I know it because my coworkers complain about it.
 I know it because the Rust production users I talk to consistently mention it.
 I know it because so many of us indicated so [in the last Rust survey][sur].